vimond/streamlab/README.md

 ## Working with the source code

-Sometimes it can be convenient running Streamlab locally in order to tweak extra settings, or get the benefit of less browser limitations through `localhost`.
+Sometimes it can be convenient running Streamlab locally in order to tweak extra settings, add more debugging, or get the benefit of less browser limitations through `localhost`.
 In brief, follow these steps to get it up and running, assuming having [Node.js](https://nodejs.org) 10.16 or newer installed on your computer, along with npm.

 1. Clone this repo to your local computer.
 2. Run `npm install`.
 3. Run `npm start`.

-Vimond Streamlab is a React app, written with [TypeScript](https://www.typescriptlang.org/), and built with the magnificent UI library [Chakra UI](https://chakra-ui.com/).
+Streamlab is a React app, written with [TypeScript](https://www.typescriptlang.org/), and built with the magnificent UI library [Chakra UI](https://chakra-ui.com/).

 It is simply an unejected [Create React App](https://create-react-app.dev/docs/getting-started/), and adheres to the templates and routines provided by this scaffold.
 Along with that comes using [Jest](https://jestjs.io/) for unit tests, while [Prettier](https://prettier.io/) is added on top for consistent code formatting.
 [Yarn 1.x](https://classic.yarnpkg.com/lang/en/) has been used for dependency management, however npm should also work fine.

 ## About

-Vimond Streamlab is an open source initiative from [Vimond Media Solutions](https://vimond.com).
+Streamlab is an open source initiative from [Vimond Media Solutions](https://vimond.com).

 ### License

-Vimond Streamlab is released under the [Apache 2.0 License](https://github.com/vimond/streamlab/blob/master/LICENSE).
+Streamlab is released under the [Apache 2.0 License](https://github.com/vimond/streamlab/blob/master/LICENSE).

 ### Authors

-Vimond Streamlab is developed by Tor Erik Alræk.
+Streamlab is developed by Tor Erik Alræk.